The Difference Between

 MLD and Electro-Lymphatic Therapy

-Electro-Lymphatic Therapy accomplishes the same movement of fluid out of swollen tissues, but it is done with special wands that create electrostatic energy fields.
+Electro-Lymphatic Therapy (ELT) accomplishes the same movement of fluid out of swollen tissues, but it is done with special wands that create electrostatic energy fields.
 This electrostatic energy field decoagulates lymph, markedly increasing lymphatic motility (movement).

 How Electro-Lymphatic Therapy

 In Electro-Lymphatic Therapy (ELT) the same process occurs in that fluid is moved from swollen areas back to the circulatory system.
 However, instead of using hands for this therapy, special glass wands containing three noble gasses are used.

 These three noble gasses, argon, neon, and krypton (not kryptonite!), are excited by electricity coming from the XP2 machine.
 When placed on the skin, the glass wands transmit ions that break up coagulated lymph proteins.